Categorical Torelli theorems for Gushel-Mukai threefolds: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sod section}, we collect basic facts about semiorthogonal decompositions.
 In Section \ref{GM threefolds and their derived categories section}, we introduce Gushel--Mukai threefolds and their Kuznetsov components.
-In Section \ref{stability section}, we introduce the definition of weak stability conditions on $\D^b(X)$, and then apply \cite[Theorem 5.1]{bayer2017stability} to induce stability conditions on the alternative Kuznetsov components $\cA_X$ of GM threefolds.
-We then introduce Serre-invariant stability conditions on Kuznetsov components and show that they are contained in one $\widetilde{\mathrm{GL}}^+(2,\mathbb{R})$ orbit.
+In Section \ref{stability section}, we introduce the definition of weak stability conditions on $\D^b(X)$, and the induced stability conditions on the alternative Kuznetsov components $\cA_X$ of GM threefolds.
 In Section \ref{gluing data machine section}, we introduce a distinguished object $\pi(\cE)\in\mathcal{K}u(X)$ and its alternative Kuznetsov component analogue $\Xi(\pi(\cE))\in\cA_X$ and prove its stability.
-In Section \ref{hilbert schemes section} we discuss the geometry of the Fano surface of conics of an ordinary GM threefold.
-In Section \ref{refined categorical Torelli section}, we construct the Bridgeland moduli space of $\sigma$-stable objects with class $-x=-(1-2L)$ in $\cA_X$, and prove a refined categorical Torelli theorem (Theorem~\ref{intro gluing data theorem}).
-In Section \ref{SGM categorical torelli}, we prove a categorical Torelli theorem (Theorem~\ref{intro sgm torelli}) for special GM threefolds.
-In Sections \ref{M_G(2,1,5) section} and \ref{birational categorical Torelli section} we construct the Bridgeland moduli space of $\sigma$-stable objects with respect to the other $(-1)$-class in $\cA_X$, and prove a birational categorical Torelli theorem (Theorem~\ref{intro birational ogm torelli theorem}) and Conjecture~\ref{conjecture_KP2019} in dimension three with mild assumptions.
-In Section \ref{inverse duality conjecture section}, we study the classical moduli space of sheaves $M_G(2,1,5)$ and the associated Bridgeland moduli space of $\sigma$-stable objects in the Kuznetsov component of a special GM threefold and describe their geometric properties.
-Combining with our results for ordinary GM threefolds, we prove the inverse of Duality Conjecture under mild assumptions.
-In Section \ref{DIM conjecture section}, we describe the general fiber of the ``categorical period map" for ordinary GM threefolds \ref{intro categorical period map} and restate the \emph{Debarre-Iliev-Manivel conjecture} in terms of Conjecture~\ref{intro categorical analogue of jacobian conj}.
-In Section \ref{DDEPW}, we introduce the concepts of double EPW surfaces and double dual EPW surfaces, and identify them with $\mathcal{M}_{\sigma}(\cA_X, -x)$ and $\mathcal{M}_{\sigma}(\cA_X, y-2x)$.
-We then reprove Theorem~\ref{birational OGM torelli theorem} in the language of \cite{debarre2015gushel} and \cite{debarre2020gushel1}.
-In Section \ref{irreducibility section}, we prove connectedness of the Bridgeland moduli spaces $\mathcal{M}_{\sigma}(\cA_X, y-2x)$ and $\mathcal{M}_{\sigma}(\cA_X,-x)$ for GM threefolds.
-In Section \ref{hochschild cohomology section}, we introduce the definition of Hochschild (co)homology for admissible subcategories of bounded derived categories $\D^b(X)$ of smooth projective varieties $X$.
-We then prove Theorem~\ref{intro infinitesimal diagram}.
-In Section \ref{infinitesimal section}, we apply the techniques developed in Section \ref{hochschild cohomology section} to prime Fano threefolds of index one and two.
-In particular, we show the infinitesimal version of Conjecture~\ref{intro categorical analogue of jacobian conj} for ordinary GM threefolds.
-We also summarize the status of classical and categorical (birational) Torelli theorems for Fano threefolds.
-In Appendix \ref{section_appendix}, we state a reconstruction theorem of smooth Gushel-Mukai threefold as the \emph{Brill-Noether} locus of Bridgeland moduli space for Kuznetsov component, which is proved in our upcoming work \cite{jz2021brillnoether}.
-As an application, we prove a refined categorical Torelli theorem for \emph{any} GM threefold and use it to describe the fiber of the categorical period map over $\cA_X$ for any smooth GM threefold.
+In Section \ref{hilbert schemes section} we discuss the geometry of the Fano surface of conics of a GM threefold.
+In Section \ref{refined categorical Torelli section}, we construct the Bridgeland moduli space of $\sigma$-stable objects with class $-x$ in $\cA_X$.
+In Section \ref{M_G(2,1,5) section}, we construct the Bridgeland moduli space of $\sigma$-stable objects with respect to the other $(-1)$-class $y-2x$ in $\cA_X$.
+In Section \ref{torelli_sec}, we prove several birational/refined categorical Torelli theorems (Theorems~\ref{intro gluing data theorem}, \ref{intro sgm torelli} and \ref{intro birational ogm torelli theorem}) and Conjecture~\ref{conjecture_KP2019} in dimension three with mild assumptions.
+In Section \ref{DIM conjecture section}, we describe the general fiber of the ``categorical period map" for ordinary GM threefolds \ref{intro categorical period map}, and restate the \emph{Debarre--Iliev--Manivel conjecture} in terms of Conjecture~\ref{DIM conjecture equivalent prop}.
+Finally, we study Serre-invariant stability conditions on Kuznetsov components and show that they are contained in one $\widetilde{\mathrm{GL}}^+(2,\mathbb{R})$ orbit in Appendix \ref{appendix}.